Improving our processes for asylum seekers

 Panel membership

-16. Membership of the Panel was determined by INZ’s Chief Operating Officer to ensure integrity of the regulatory system and the welfare of asylum claimants while in detention whilst mitigating risks to New Zealand.
-Accordingly, the primary Panel members are sufficiently high-level positions within the offices of the Chief Operating Officer, the Refugee and Migrant Services branch and the Verification and Compliance branch.
+18. Membership of the Panel is determined by INZ’s Chief Operating Officer (COO) to ensure the integrity of the regulatory system, the welfare of asylum claimants while in detention and the mitigation of risks to New Zealand.
+Accordingly, the primary Panel members are from sufficiently high-level positions within the Chief Operating Officer branch, the Refugee and Migrant Services branch, Service Design, and Implementation branch (SDI) and Assurance branch.

-17. Panel membership is linked to specific roles.
-The roles selected come with prerequisite skills, knowledge and experience within the immigration system for appointment to those roles.
+19. Panel membership is linked to specific roles.
+The roles selected come with prerequisite skills, knowledge, and experience within the immigration system for appointment to those roles.

-18. In addition to the Panel members with decision-making powers, the Panel will also convene with the Special Counsel (Immigration) from MBIE Legal Services present to provide legal advice.
+20. In addition to the Panel members with decision-making powers, the Panel will convene with the Special Counsel (Immigration) from MBIE Legal Services to provide legal advice.

 Alternates

-19. As the Panel operates seven days a week, it is necessary that flexibility and business continuity is built into the system, to ensure that decisions regarding potential restrictions on the freedoms of asylum claimants are made as soon as possible.
+21. As the Panel operates seven days a week, it is necessary that flexibility and business continuity are built into the system to ensure that decisions regarding potential restrictions on the freedom of movement of asylum claimants are made as soon as possible.

-20. In addition to three primary members of the Panel, the Chief Operating Officer pre-approves three alternate members as listed in Paragraph 24.
-In the case of an alternate for the Special Counsel, Immigration (who acts in an advisory capacity to the Panel), pre-approval is sought from MBIE’s Chief Legal Advisor.
-The purpose of identified alternates is to ensure a quorum, in instances where one of the Panel members is unavailable.
+22. In addition to three primary members of the Panel, the COO approves three alternate members as listed in paragraph 26.
+In the case of an alternate for the Special Counsel, Immigration (who acts in an advisory capacity to the Panel), approval is sought from the MBIE Chief Legal Officer.
+The purpose of identified alternates is to ensure a quorum in the absence of primary Panel members.

-21. The roles of Panel alternates are allocated to specific INZ positions (identified in Paragraph 24) based on same criteria mentioned in paragraphs 16-18.
+23. The roles of Panel alternates are allocated to specific INZ positions (identified in paragraph 26) based on the same criteria set out in paragraphs 18 and 20 above.

-23. Where a quorum is not achievable due to unavailability of Panel members or their alternates, the Chief Operating Officer may, at their discretion and in accordance with the requirements set out at paragraphs 16-18 above, request that another INZ staff member act as a temporary Panel member for the purpose of making decisions on recommendations concerning restrictions on freedom of movement of asylum claimants.
-Any temporary appointment and reasons behind it will be recorded in meeting notes.
+25. Where a quorum is not achievable due to unavailability of Panel members or their alternates, the COO (or the acting Panel Chair in the absence of the COO) may, at their discretion and in accordance with the requirements set out at paragraphs 18 to 20, request that another staff member acts as a temporary Panel member.
+Any temporary appointment and reasoning for such appointment will be reflected and recorded in meeting notes.

 Role Title and Organisation